 Unfortunately, while most of us believe that air pollution tends to come from things like big-rig trucks and industrial plants, we are still susceptible to air pollution every day right in our very own homes.
-In fact, the Environmental Protection Agency (EPA) warns us that our indoor air is just as polluted – if not worse- than the air we breathe outside.
+In fact, the United States Consumer Product Safety Commission warns us that our indoor air is just as polluted – if not worse- than the air we breathe outside.

 The good news is that there are things we can do to improve the quality of the air we breathe at home.
 One of those things is to replace any older appliances that may not run as efficiently as more modern models do.
 If you need help installing a new appliance or picking out an appliance better suited for your home, then our team at Ambient Edge can help.

 Household cleaning supplies is one of the first places to start insofar as improving the air quality in your home.
 You can clean plenty of household surfaces just as effectively with a milder vinegar and baking soda combination as you can with a stronger surface-cleaning chemical.